code-saturne/code_saturne/docs/doxygen/user_guide/user_defined_functions.md

   earlier), so that the the variable and property fields implied by those models are instanciated and available in the following user function call points.

+  **With CDO/HHO schemes**, the numerical settings of each equation (added in \ref cs_user_model) take place in this function thanks to the generic function \ref cs_equation_param_set (hanging on a key/value principle).
+Additional stuffs (management of the time stepping or the log output frequency) is also handled at this stage.

   The equivalent Fortran function is named \ref usppmo.

 - \ref cs_user_postprocess_writers, \ref cs_user_postprocess_meshes,